Deadlines & Important Dates

 In case I do need a visa, how do I apply for it?

 National embassies handle visa applications.
-You can apply for a student visa at the Czech Republic embassy nearest you.
+You can apply for a long term residence permit at the Czech Republic embassy according to your nationality.
 For more information, consult the website of the Ministry of Foreign Affairs of the Czech Republic.

 How long does the visa procedure take?